Managing Neuropathy Pain

 Hello Switchboard?
 I’ve Been Disconnected

-Neuropathy describes damage to the peripheral nervous...
-More first announced its early arrival in Gary with sporadic episodes of slight numbness and tingling in both feet.
+Peripheral Overview The peripheral nervous system is divided into three... first announced its early arrival in Gary with sporadic episodes of slight numbness and tingling in both feet.
 The tingling eventually became a burning sensation from his arch spreading across the top of his foot.
 Nighttime was the worst.
 His pain would make sleeping impossible.

 Besides the burning, some members of the Facebook support group have also described this tingling in their feet or hands and a sensation of freezing coldness that never warms.
 The pain can be constant or occasional, but some pain level is always present in one or both feet.
 So when you combine neuropathy with balance impairment, walking becomes a minefield.